Acoma Hand Coiled Pot

 Sandra is related to the following artists: Edna Chino (mother), Brian Chino (brother), Greg Victorino (brother-in-law), and the famous Dorothy Torivio (aunt).

-This is a true center piece with a band of parrot, fine lines and geometric patterns on the top and bottom halves.
+This is an excellent piece with snowflake designs twisting down the sides, fine line and geometric patterns.
 It has a thin wall and a fantastic shape.
 This is a great piece to add to any collection.

 Additional high resolution images are available upon request.